snenyl/realtime-pose-estimation/README.md

 <div align="center"><h1>Real-time Pose Estimation</h1> </div>

-This is part of the master’s thesis: "_A Machine Learning and Point Cloud Processing based Approach for Object Detection and Pose Estimation: Design, Implementation, and Validation_", available at [TBD link to thesis].
+This is part of the master's thesis: "_A Machine Learning and Point Cloud Processing based Approach for Object Detection and Pose Estimation: Design, Implementation, and Validation_", available at [TBD link to thesis].

-By combining an RGB image and point cloud data is the system capable of detecting the object's pose by using object detection, RANSAC and vector operations.
-This work is based on the [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) algorithm and [Logistics Objects in Context (LOCO)](https://github.com/tum-fml/loco) dataset from 2021 and 2020, respectively.
+By combining an RGB image and point cloud data is, the system capable of detecting the object's pose by using object detection, RANSAC and vector operations within the set requirements.
+This work is based on the [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) algorithm and
+[Logistics Objects in Context (LOCO)](https://github.com/tum-fml/loco) dataset from 2021 and 2020, respectively.

 ## Demo Video